briansimiyuj/doctor-appointment-app/README.md

       3. Create the edit profile modal and mount it on the Profile page
       4. Initialize the editing state to true for a moment in order to design the modal
       5. Create a cancel button to close the modal
-      6. Create edit form component and mount it on the edit profile modal ans wrap it with the `DocumentTabProvider`
+      6. Create edit form component and mount it on the edit profile modal and wrap it with the `DocumentTabProvider`
         a.
 Create a file input to upload the profile picture
         b.
 Display the current profile picture
         c.
 Retrieve `handleBrowseClick`, `handleDragOver` and `handleDrop` functions from File Selection hook